 Ejer Bavnehøj, also known as Yding Skovhøj, is the highest natural point in Denmark.
 Located in the eastern part of Jutland, this prominent hill rises to an elevation of 170.86 meters (560.56 feet) above sea level.
 While the height might not seem impressive by international standards, it holds great significance for the Danish people as it represents their country's highest point.

 Off the southwest coast of Jutland, in the Danish Wadden Sea, part of the North Sea, lies Mandø.
 This unique island, located in the middle of the Wadden Sea National Park of Denmark, remains one of the country's most peaceful retreats.
 Surrounded by tidal wetlands, Mandø has remained relatively untouched by mainstream tourism, thanks to its distinctive access road, which gives it the title of being Denmark's best-kept secret.
 It’s one of the periodically flooded roads around the world.

-The road between Ivittuut and Kangilinnguit is the only asphalted road in Greenland.
+A road between Ivittuut and Kangilinnguit is the only paved road in Greenland.
 It’s 4.5 km (2.8 mi) long.
 Due the extreme weather there are no roads between settlements in the whole island, only within them and around them.